 If so, why not share your knowledge and experience of veterinary nursing with the next generation?
-At The College of Animal Welfare we regularly recruit for a number of teaching positions.
-Previous experience in teaching is not usually required as successful candidates will join our teacher training programme and be mentored as their career develops.
-A list of roles that we have recruited for in 2017 so far can be found below…
+At The College of Animal Welfare we are currently recruiting for a number of teaching and educational support positions at our Potters Bar centre.
+Previous experience in education or teaching is not usually required, as successful candidates will join our training programme and be mentored as their career develops.

 Take a look at what roles we’re recruiting for below, and make sure to sign up to hear about new vacancies at CAW as they arise…

 Veterinary Nursing Lecturer

 Due to the continued success and growth of our Potters Bar centre we’re currently recruiting for full time / part time or visiting lecturers.

 Lecturing is perfect for those with a genuine enthusiasm and passion for their subject.
 The position will involve teaching on both the Level 3 Diploma in Veterinary Nursing and BSc (Hons) Veterinary Nursing programmes, as well as supporting the delivery of the centres short courses.

 The successful candidate will either be a veterinary surgeon or a degree qualified registered veterinary nurse.
 Teaching qualifications are desirable but not essential, as full training will be provided.
 We welcome applications from those who are currently employed in the veterinary profession and wish to explore career development opportunities.

 If you’re interested in becoming a lecturer, but aren’t sure whether it’s for you, read more about what it’s like to be a lecturer at CAW!